potatolover68/nhd-2024/process.md

 The site can be found on github at https://github.com/potatolover68/nhd-2024

-# What is your historical argument?

-The Geneva Conventions set the groundwork for international humanitarian law, saving millions of civilians and helping innumerable soldiers during wartime.
-It also provided a framework for the development of medical and humanitarian services.
-It created rules battling brutalism in war and create a standard for the protection of civilians.

 # In what ways is your topic significant in history?

-The Geneva Conventions revolutionized wartime medical care and had a major effect on almost all conflicts following its introduction, including both world wars and conflicts in the Middle East.
-The conventions were a major part of the international humanitarian response to the Holocaust and the Holocaust denial movement.
+The First Geneva Convention revolutionized wartime medical care and was the first widespread humanitarian agreement.
+The conventions were a major part of the international humanitarian response to atrocities such as the Holocaust and devastating wars such as World War 1, which caused the 1929 Geneva Convention.
+The First Geneva Convention set the groundwork for international humanitarian law.
+It also provided a framework for the development of medical services in warzones.
+The conventions created rules battling brutalism in war and created a standard for the protection of civilians.